-A geothermal heat pump is the most cost-effective, energy-efficient, and comfortable way to heat your home.
+A geothermal heat pump is the most cost-effective, energy-efficient, and comfortable way to heat your home in Charlotte.
 Geothermal technology has been around since the second half of the 20th century.
 But it is only in recent decades that it saw widespread adoption across the globe.
 In this article, we’ll look at the energy efficiency of a geothermal heating system and other advantages of acquiring one.

 Four to six feet below the ground, temperatures remain at a constant of between 40 and 750 Fahrenheit.
 Geothermal heat pumps can transfer the heat from the ground to condition your home’s interior and even heat water.